Please take a moment to familiarize yourself with our recommendations on what to bring with you on your Kilimanjaro trek in Tanzania.

 Although this can be arranged, we ask that you let us know in advance if this is a service that you’ll be needing, so that we can try and fit it into your schedule before the climb.

 You will have wifi Internet access at your lodge before and after your climb.
-During the actual climb itself, your access will go in and out, but it is amazingly quite descent up to about 15,000 feet or so in elevation (around day four or five of your climb).
+During the actual climb itself, your access will go in and out, but it can be descent up to about 15,000 feet or so in elevation (around day four or five of your climb), depending on the route.

-For basic use — messaging, checking social media, email — you shouldn’t have any real issues until you get above 15,000 feet or so on the last day or two of ascent, other than occasional outages when you are not in the range of a tower.
-However, uploading/downloading large files — such as video and high resolution photos — may be problematic.
+For basic use — messaging, checking social media, email — you shouldn’t have any real issues until you get above 15,000 feet or so on the last few days of ascent, other than occasional outages when you are not in the range of a tower.
+However, uploading/downloading large files — such as video and high resolution photos — will usually not be possible.

 - 1 Chief Guide ($20/day)